Gabby Petito was not pregnant, coroner confirms - NewsBreak

 Teton County Coroner Dr. Brent Blue announced that Petito, who had been recording her cross-country travels with her boyfriend Brian Laundrie before she was killed, died of strangulation.

 Petito’s body was found Sept.
 19 near a remote, undeveloped campsite close to the eastern border of Grand Teton National Park.
-Blue said she was killed three to four weeks before.Gabby Petito was strangled to death, coroner says
+Blue said she was killed three to four weeks before.Planned Parenthood offering free morning-after pills in the RGV

 Petito and Laundrie had been visiting Colorado, Utah and other states before she was reported missing after her mother received an “odd” text and then lost all communication with her.